 If you plan all of your 14 CFR 135 operations to be within 180 minutes, engine-out of a suitable airport, you do not need ETOPS certification.

-Yes.
-The Gulfstream V, for example, is almost never constrained in the Atlantic but cannot make many locations in the South Pacific from South America westward.
+The Gulfstream V, for example, is almost never constrained in the Atlantic but cannot make many locations in the South Pacific from South America westward and remain ETOPS compliant.
 Between the continental United States and Hawaii, however, the GV is capable provided crews plan fuel to allow altitudes lower than optimal and airspeeds higher than optimal in the event of an engine failure.
 Technique:

 - Flight plan with normal Equal Time Points (ETPs).